2iaad/Mern-Chat-App/README.md

 ```

 ### Definitions

-    **Endpoint**: is a specific HTTP method + URL path that the client requests.
-    **Route**: is the code you write on the server that defines what happens when you visite the endpoint.
+    Route: is the code you write on the server that defines what happens when you visite the endpoint.
+    Endpoint: is a specific HTTP method + URL path that the client requests.

+    What a router actually does:
+        -> Matches HTTP method (GET, POST, etc.) + URL path
+        -> Runs middleware in order
+        -> Calls the controller

 ### in terms of directories:
     **routes** → decides which function runs for a given HTTP method and URL